pooya-shams/massspring/README.md

 ## Brief

-using this library you can create great simulations of most of physical environments which can be calculated presizely. you can create many types of objects from which "mass" and "spring" are main ones.
+using this library you can create great simulations of most of physical environments which can be calculated precisely. you can create many types of objects from which "mass" and "spring" are main ones.
 more on [project homepage on github](https://github.com/pooya-shams/massspring) and [README](https://github.com/pooya-shams/massspring/blob/master/massspring/README.md)

 ## license